Skip to content

 4. Square Breathing

-When you are anxious, your body is sent into the stress response, which is typically felt in physical symptoms such as increased heart rate or rapid breathing.2 Because breathing is a key change when your body is experiencing stress, breathing exercises for anxiety can also help regulate it.
+When anxious, the body enters a stress response, causing symptoms like rapid heartbeat and breathing.2 Because breathing is a key change when your body is experiencing stress, breathing exercises for anxiety can also help regulate it.
 By using specific breathing techniques, you can help your body switch from the stress response to the relaxation response.

 Repeat this process 4-5 times, or as many as you would like, until you feel calm again.
 It can help to remember this skill by picturing each step as the 4 sides of a square – hence the name square breathing.